2nd Trimester

 Fifth month of pregnancy illustration

-Congratulations - you are halfway through your pregnancy!
+Congratulations, you are halfway through your pregnancy!
 This exciting milestone brings many memorable moments, including feeling your baby's movements for the first time and seeing detailed images at your anomaly scan.
-Your baby is becoming increasingly active, and you're likely carrying a beautiful, unmistakable baby bump.
+Your baby is becoming increasingly active, and you are likely carrying a beautiful, unmistakable baby bump.

 Week 18